-Planning proposals are required to address Section 9.2(2) Direction 4.4 of Planning for Bushfire Protection.
+Planning proposals are required to address Section 9.2(2) Direction 4.3 of Planning for Bushfire Protection.
 The objectives of this direction are;

-- a) to protect life, property and the environment from bush fire hazards, by discouraging the establishment of incompatible land uses in bush fire prone areas - 1.
-The land is also noted to have frontage to Cobbitty Road. and - 2. to encourage sound management of bush fire prone areas.
+- a) to protect life, property and the environment from bush fire hazards, by discouraging the establishment of incompatible land uses in bush fire prone areas - b) to encourage sound management of bush fire prone areas.